bitcoinjs/bitcoinjs-lib/README.md

     $ npm run-script compile

-After loading this file in your browser, you will be able to use the global `Bitcoin` object.
+After loading this file in your browser, you will be able to use the global `bitcoin` object.

 ## Usage